 Other Web Sites that Connect Earthquakes with Eschatology and/or Punishment

 The author(s) of the article mentioned above is not alone.
-A Google search using the words, “earthquake end times”3 reveals over 21 million results.
+A Google search using the words, “earthquake end times” 3)without using quotes in the actual search reveals over 21 million results.
 Here is a brief look at a tiny fraction of other sites out there that see a link between earthquakes and divine punishment, or see earthquakes as signal that the end is near.

 The Institute for Creation Research, a Christian-based organization, offers a scholarly article about earthquakes and the end of the world titled, “EARTHQUAKES AND THE END TIMES: A GEOLOGICAL AND BIBLICAL PERSPECTIVE“.
 The first paragraph of the piece’s introduction states: